 Physical therapists can diagnose and treat a wide range of injuries, from the most common sport injuries to the least known movement ailments.

-7 Distinct Types of Physical Therapy
+Different Types of Physical Therapy Treatment

 Before you reach out to the Best Rated Pain Physicians, you need to know what the types of physical therapy they conduct are and what their benefits are.